StevenMunich/CalendarSystem/README.md

-CAlenderSystem Logic is seperated from the UI App.
+CalenderSystem Logic is seperated from the UI App.
 Run the CalanderAPP for console run CalendarSystem or OldCaladnerSystem Use the View in upper right corner to navigate Panels